uc-cdis/va-doc/docs/source/index.md

 ## **What will be included in the downloadable package at the end of a GWAS?**

-The package contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, attrition tables, and per-chromosome GWAS summary statistics.
+The package contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, your study's attrition table, and per-chromosome GWAS summary statistics.

 ## **How long will my GWAS take?**